landarskiy/debug_bricks/packages/debug_bricks_device_info/README.md

-UI component which displays information about the device.
+UI component which display information about the device.

 ## Getting started